madc/Angular.js-Calendar/readme.md

 - Show event details on click
 - create new event by dragging
 - Only Allow one slot at a time
-- Events over midnight over several days
+- Allow Events over midnight
-- Scroll to now or first upcoming event?
+- Scroll to now or first upcoming event on load?
 - Sync changes with server
 - Make it cross-browser bullet proof
 - ...